 FutureLearn is the OU’s MOOC (‘massive open online courses’) platform, designed to help people all over the world engage and interact with high quality learning, no matter where they live or what their circumstances.
 They can also be a gateway to formal study.
 Some of our MOOCs, such as The Digital Economy and Business and Finance Fundamentals carry credit points that students can put towards awards like the MBA or BA in Business Studies; while Management and Leadership earns successful students a CMI Level 5 Award – the first step to Chartered Manager status.

 For half a century the OU has produced programmes with the BBC, starting with late night lectures (before the days of video and online learning) and evolving into today’s prime time TV and radio shows – designed to engage millions of viewers and listeners with entertaining, informative and educational content.
-High profile business-related programmes include The Bottom Line and The Bank.
+High profile business-related programmes include Flatpack Empire, Economics with Subtitles, The Bottom Line and The Bank.
+This video showcases some of the latest programmes from the Business and Law Schools.

 For more information on The Open University’s work to widen participation in higher education, visit our Mission page on the main OU website.